 Natural areas come in a wide variety of sizes, types, ownerships, and protection priorities.
 They can be protected through a variety of preservation techniques from advising landowners of the natural area values on their land and securing their cooperation, to land acquisition and legal dedication.
 Most techniques involve a forfeiting of rights to destroy the natural quality of the land.
 Since the sale value and potential use of the land is altered, taxes are usually diminished.

-Predominant Uses in the Natural classification include:
+As noted in Goal 2, the predominant uses in the Natural classification include:

 - 1. Open space.

 - 2. Scientific study.

 - 3. Low intensity recreation (trails, nature observation).

 - 4. Wildlife habitat.